johnno1962/injectionforxcode/README.md

 is now the only project you need to build.
 After building, restart Xcode and check for the new items at the end of the "Product" menu.

+__InjectionInstallerIII__ The "Injection Plugin" application distributed as a package for installing/uninstalling the plugin.

 ## Source Files/Roles:

 __InjectionPluginLite/Classes/INPluginMenuController.m__